Cardinal Stefan Wyszynski University in Warsaw - Central Authentication System

 - has an in depth knowledge of the selected methods and tools for diagnosis and psychological intervention (PS_W16)

-- is able to select and use various psychological methods and tests to diagnose human behaviour, individual differences and personality, and has the ability to analyse the data using the SPSS statistical package (PS_U03)
+- is able to select and use various psychological methods and tests to diagnose human behavior, individual differences and personality, and has the ability to analyse the data using the SPSS statistical package (PS_U03)

 - is able to construct and evaluate psychometrically psychological tests (PS_U08)